 Is Intake Manifold Carbon Build-Up Causing Your Winter Power Loss?

 This time of year, many drivers notice power loss or sluggishness and blame winter conditions.
-Symptoms like rough idling, slow acceleration, or poor fuel economy can signal intake manifold carbon build-up.
+Rough idling, slow acceleration, or poor fuel economy may signal intake manifold carbon buildup.
 This month’s blog explores the issue and how to keep your vehicle running smoothly all winter.

 What is the Intake Manifold?